approvals/ApprovalTests.cpp/doc/mdsource/inc_develop_approvaltests_cmakelists.include.md

 )

 if ("${CMAKE_CXX_COMPILER_ID}" MATCHES "Clang")
-    # Turn off some checks for issues that should be fixed in ApprovalTests code
+    # Turn off some checks for extensions needed for Boost.ut
     target_compile_options(boost.ut INTERFACE
-            -Wno-newline-eof
-            -Wno-shadow-field-in-constructor
-            -Wno-weak-vtables
             -Wno-c99-extensions # Needed for Boost.ut, at least in v1.1.6
             )
 endif()